In This Article

 If you want to turn your chicken marsala into a show-stopping meal, try serving chicken marsala:

-- Over angel hair pasta, rice, or risotto to soak up all the sauce.
+- Over angel hair pasta, brown rice, or risotto to soak up all the sauce.

 - Pair it with all your favorite sides like garlic herb roasted potatoes or crispy air fryer broccoli